dancocos/dancocos/_posts/2025-08-16-glinet-repeater-expander-confusion.markdown

 date:   2025-08-16 2:00:00 -0500
 categories: [tailscale, home network, wifi, router, security, configuration]
 ---
+# I added an [update](#update) at the end

 I recently picked up the [Flint 3](https://www.gl-inet.com/products/gl-be9300/) router, running [OpenWrt](http://openwrt.org/) and a [Slate 7](https://www.gl-inet.com/products/gl-be3600/) to replace my aging Asus networking gear.

 One thing I find incredibly frustrating is the lack of clear documentation of how to configure the Flint 3 as the primary and the Slate 7 as the secondary.

 Intially set it up as a WDS node but that seemed to break pretty often and it appeared that you lost access to the admin interface on the Slate 7.

 Based on a comment from GL.iNet employee I went with repeater mode.
 The keys to getting this off the ground.

 On the Slate 7 change all of the network names to match the SSID of your Flint 3 and connect to repeater mode.